ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 Send the Procfile, requirements.txt, and Python files to a remote repository on GitHub.
 If you are unfamiliar with how to do this, read [this](https://docs.github.com/en/free-pro-team@latest/github/importing-your-projects-to-github/adding-an-existing-project-to-github-using-the-command-line) article for further information.

-With our application on GitHub, we are now ready to deploy it.
+With our application on GitHub, we will be able to link it to each platform we will test, and deploy our web application.

 ## Benchmarks

 Code Capsules, DigitalOcean, and Heroku aim to make the process of taking and deploying code to a production environment as simple as possible.
-We can link our GitHub code to these platforms, without having to worry about managing servers and the other time-consuming work that comes with hosting a web application.
+The rest of this article contains information on how to deploy our "Hello, world!" web application on each platform.
+Below I've included information my personal experience with how easy to use each platform was.

 To test how simple these platforms make this process, I performed the platform-specific instructions found in the coming sections twice.
 Each attempt I recorded how long it took me to get from GitHub to production.
 Below are the results in minutes and seconds.